nmggithub/Kass/Sources/Mach/Core/Core.docc/Task/Task.md

 ## Getting Flavored Task Ports

-A task control port can be used to create a ``Mach/TaskIdentityToken`` (using the ``Mach/Task/identityToken`` property, or the ``Mach/TaskIdentityToken/init(for:)`` initializer).
+A task control port can be used to create a ``Mach/TaskIdentityToken`` (using the ``identityToken`` property, or the ``Mach/TaskIdentityToken/init(for:)`` initializer).
 This identity token can then be used to get task ports of the other flavors.
 Please see the documentation page for the task identity token for more information.

-Alternatively, for the ``Mach/Task/getSpecialPort(_:as:)`` API can be used.
+Alternatively, for the ``getSpecialPort(_:as:)`` API can be used.
 Please the documentation page for that function for more information on special ports.

 ## Flavor-Functionality Support Table